folkloreinc/laravel-image-legacy/docs/manager.md

 Image Manager
 ================================================
-The Image Manager is the main interface with whom you interact.
-You can access it:
+The Image Manager is the main entry point to interact with image.

-With the facade:
+You can acces it with the facade:
 ```php
 Image::method();
 ```